jakimowb/enmapbox_testmigration2/README.md

 Repository: https://github.com/EnMAP-Box/qgispluginsupport

-Included into EnMAP-Box code by git subtree.
-The following commands can be used to sync QPS:
+Included into EnMAP-Box code by git submodule.
+The following commands can be

-Add subtree:

-* `git subtree add --prefix enmapbox/qgispluginsupport git@github.com:EnMAP-Box/qgispluginsupport.git master`

-Pull updates:

-* `git fetch git@github.com:EnMAP-Box/qgispluginsupport.git`
-* `git subtree pull --prefix enmapbox/qgispluginsupport git@github.com:EnMAP-Box/qgispluginsupport.git master --squash`

-Push updates:

-* `git subtree push --prefix enmapbox/qgispluginsupport git@github.com:EnMAP-Box/qgispluginsupport.git updates`
-* required writing access to target branch.
-Replace `master` with writable branch and create a PR
+1. To update QPS run: `git submodule update --remote`

+2. You can automatically update submodules, for example when calling git pull, by:
+   `git config --set submodule.recurse true`

+3. This is already defined in the repositories `.gitconfig`.
+You can add include it to your local repository by `git config --local include.path ../.gitconfig`

 ## Support